 In November 2006, the Company entered into a joint development and supply agreement with BASF SE ("BASF").
 Under the agreement, the Company granted BASF an exclusive world-wide license to the Company's rights related to the development and commercialization of Astaxanthin consumer health products; the Company retains all rights related to Astaxanthin pharmaceutical products.
 The Company is to receive specified royalties based on future net sales of such Astaxanthin consumer health products.
-No royalties were realized from this agreement during the years ended December 31, 2015 and 2014.
-The license does not prohibit the Company from purchasing Astaxanthin consumer health products from BASF for consumer health applications, similar to any third-party wholesale customer.
+No royalties were realized from this agreement during the years ended December 31, 2016 and 2015.

-NOTE 16 - COMMITMENTS (continued)
+NOTE 14 - COMMITMENTS (continued)